pesterhazy/presumably/posts/reagent-2.md

   the way, you should be notified clearly.

 - The edit/compile/test cycle should be *fast*.
 You want to wait for changes for a few seconds at a maximum.
-Any delays threaten to break the Victor's Immediate Feedback principle.
+Any delays threaten to break Victor's Immediate Feedback principle.

 Getting started, the first hurdle to overcome is tooling.
 Often when newcomers